Fallacy of Propositional Logic

-Propositional logic is a system of formal logic which deals with the logical relations that hold between propositions taken as a whole, and those compound propositions which are constructed from simpler ones with truth-functional connectives.
+Propositional logic is a system of formal logic that deals with the logical relations holding between propositions taken as a whole, and those compound propositions which are constructed from simpler ones with truth-functional connectives.
 For instance, consider the following proposition:

 Today is Sunday and it's raining.

 This is a compound proposition containing the simpler propositions:

 The word "and" which joins the two simpler sentences to make the compound one is a truth-functional connective, that is, the truth-value of the compound proposition is a function of the truth-values of its components.
 In other words, whether the whole sentence is true or false is determined by whether the simpler sentences that compose it are true or false.
 The truth-value of a conjunction―a compound proposition formed with "and"―is true if both of its components are true, and false otherwise.
 So, the compound sentence is true if "today is Sunday" and "it's raining" are both true, and false if one or both are false.

 Propositional logic studies the logical relations which hold between propositions as a result of truth-functional combinations, for instance, the example conjunction logically implies that today is Sunday.
 In other words, if the whole sentence is true then it must also be true that today is Sunday.
 There are a number of other truth-functional connectives in English in addition to conjunction, and the ones most frequently studied by propositional logic are: